 How Future City States Would Look Like with AI and Blockchain

-Artificial intelligence and blockchain are two of the most talked about technologies right now.
+AI and blockchain are two of the most talked about technologies right now.
 This is because of their potential to change the way we do things.

 These technologies can even change how we build and design our cities.
 In the future, we can expect our cities to have more power and autonomy, so much so that they will become city states.
 These city states will be self-sufficient, including in ways that they secure their systems.
-With blockchain and AI powering the city states, a cyber attack would be more crippling, and more difficult to counter because city states are a whole lot bigger than any company we have now.
+With AI and blockchain powering the city states, a cyber attack would be more crippling, and more difficult to counter because city states are a whole lot bigger than any company we have now.
 Because of the large scale of these city states, they will be more prone to being targets of cyber attacks.
 It will be more difficult to defend and the payoffs are much greater.

 What should you expect from these future city states?